-- A student seeks medical assistance for himself or herself when experiencing an alcohol or drug overdose or related problems. - A student seeks medical assistance for a peer suffering from an alcohol or drug overdose or related problems.

-• A student suffering from an alcohol or drug overdose or related problems, for whom another student seeks assistance also will not be subject to disciplinary action for alcohol violations.
+- Students seeking medical assistance for themselves when experiencing an alcohol or drug overdose or related problems. - A student seeking medical assistance for a peer suffering from an alcohol or drug overdose or related problems and remains with the peer until appropriate authorities arrive. - A student suffering from an alcohol or drug overdose or related problems, for whom another student seeks assistance and remains with the peer until appropriate authorities arrive, will also not be subject to disciplinary action for alcohol violations.